EricLau1/k8s-rabbitmq-statefulset/readme.md

-# K8s RabbitMQ Statefulset & Golang
+# Golang e RabbitMQ no Minikube

 - Fazer o deploy do RabbitMQ